Straight-line Method of Depreciation

 |Year ended 20X5-06-30||1,875||5,000|

-Please note that the carrying amount of the asset will never fall below the salvage value because this is the amount which can be recovered even when the asset is no longer being used.
+Please note that the carrying amount of the asset will never fall below the residual value because this is the amount which can be recovered even when the asset is no longer being used.